 Depending on your niche or industry will depend on the number of questions you will have.
 If you only have a few questions you can get away with a faq section of a page.
 If you have a lot of questions then you might have to dedicate a full page.
 Make sure you make the link to the section or page prominent so visitors are able to find it!

-You can probably rattle off questions in your head.
+You can probably rattle off questions in your head to start the list to automate your website.
 If you have been in business long enough you get asked the same questions all the time.
 List them out.
 By doing this technique it will make you stand out as the prominent selection to visitors that are a good match.
 Quickly weed out the people who aren’t.
 With that being said I think our next topic of ways to automate your website is very similar when it comes to pricing.

 I don’t know about you but questions about pricing is another common question I get asked often.
 I keep analytics on my website and as of this writing my pricing page is 38.3% of my views just behind my blog posts.
 So I think those numbers speak for themselves.
 If you have one of those “contact me for a quote” contact forms, take it off your site!
 Again, I guarantee that a high percentage of people that are visiting your site aren’t going to take the time to ask.
 They are most likely going to bounce and try to find the information they are looking for on your competitors site.

 Your visitors are onto you!
 They know if they fill out that “contact me for a quote” contact form they are asking for a high pressured sales call.
 Maybe even a flood of unwanted e-mails from you.
 So they are more likely to leave before they fill out that form.
 Another benefit to having your prices listed on your website is that it will allow your visitors to either qualify or disqualify themselves on their own.
-So, that would make this principle appropriate if you’re on the higher end of the price scale.
+So, that would make this principle appropriate if you’re on the higher end of the price scale and the perfect example of how to automate your website.

 You know before I started including pricing information on my WNY Web Development website.
 I’d get people either calling me or contacting me asking me for a quote.
 When I gave them a quote over the phone or through e-mail they always were shocked at the quote because they were naive about the work involved in it.
 Then tell me they will build it themselves.